anishzute/ImageAugment/README.md

 # ImageAugment
-Image augmentation for creating large training sets for image classifiers
+Image augmentation shell script for creating large randomized training sets for image classifiers

+built using the image_augmentor repo from @codebox